 Cedar Fair is a publicly traded partnership headquartered in Sandusky, Ohio.
-The Partnership is one of the largest regional amusement park operators in the world, with eleven amusement parks, four separately-gated outdoor water parks, one indoor water park and five hotels.
+The Partnership is one of the largest regional amusement park operators in the world, with eleven amusement parks, three separately-gated outdoor water parks, one indoor water park and five hotels.
 The parks are located in Ohio, California, North Carolina, Virginia / District of Columbia, Pennsylvania, Minnesota, Missouri, Michigan, and Toronto, Ontario.
 Cedar Fair also operates Gilroy Gardens Family Theme Park in Gilroy, California under a management contract.

 Cedar Fair’s dedication to providing the best in family entertainment and guest service has kept guests coming back year after year.